phatblat/GradleXcodeSubprojectExample/README.md

 The Example app builds using gradle-xcodePlugin.
 However, running `gradle build` from the root folder causes errors.

+This issue is now fixed in openbakery/gradle-xcodePlugin#344 Check out the [`fixed`](https://github.com/phatblat/GradleXcodeSubprojectExample/tree/fixed) branch of this repo to test a fixed version of gradle-xcodePlugin

 ### Folder Structure

 ```